RDeckard/tic-80-build-tools/README.md

 -   **Multi-Language Support**: Works with Lua, MoonScript, JS, Ruby, Wren, and more.
 -   **Modular Development**: Organize your game logic into separate files and folders.
 -   **Idempotent**: The build process is safe to run multiple times.
 It automatically cleans up code from previous builds to prevent duplication.
+-   **In-place Updates**: Optional `-f` flag to overwrite your master file directly for a faster workflow.
+-   **Easy Cleanup**: A simple `cleanup` command to remove old builds and keep your project tidy.
 -   **Convention-based**: Uses a simple `bundle.txt` file with an `#include` syntax to manage file order.
--   **Safe**: Never modifies your source files.
+-   **Safe by Default**: Never modifies your source files by default.
 It creates a new timestamped file in a `builds/` directory.
 -   **Validation**: Performs basic checks on your master file to catch common errors early.
 -   **Zero-dependency**: It's a single Ruby script with no external gems required.